 Dark green leafy vegetables are excellent sources of calcium and iron.
 In people with iron deficiency anemia, the consumption of leafy green vegetables can improve the production of red blood cells.
-Leafy vegetables such as spinach, broccoli, and kale are excellent sources of potassium, magnesium, Vitamin A, C, E, and B6.
+In addition, leafy vegetables such as spinach, broccoli, and kale are excellent sources of potassium, magnesium, and vitamins A, C, E, and B6.

 Avocados contain fat that is most helpful for the body.
-It also comprises various fat-soluble vitamins such as Vitamin E and K. The fat of avocados helps remove the cholesterol from the bloodstream.
+It also comprises various fat-soluble vitamins such as Vitamin E and K. In addition, the fat of avocados helps remove cholesterol from the bloodstream.
 It also acts as an antioxidant, and experts found it to reduce the growth of cancer cells.

 Berries such as blueberries and raspberries are rich in phytochemicals and antioxidants.
 These prevent free radicals from damaging your body and boost immunity.

 When we say meat, people take it as mutton or beef.
 We also included fish and chicken in the same class.
 Meat is most beneficial because it furnishes our bodies with high-quality protein.
-We should take care to consume only lean cuts of meat to prevent the buildup of cholesterol.
+We should consume only lean meat cuts to prevent cholesterol buildup.

-Fish is an excellent source of vitamin A, D, and E. Oily fish provide our body all the essential fats and fat-soluble nutrients.
+Fish is an excellent source of vitamins A, D, and E. Oily fish provide our body with all the essential fats and fat-soluble nutrients.

 Eggs are also easy to incorporate into your diet and are excellent sources of Vitamin B2 and B12.
-It is also an excellent source of choline and helps in the synthesis of cell membranes.
+It is also an excellent source of choline and helps synthesize cell membranes.

 Foods to avoid and why

-For good health and an active lifestyle, we advise you to avoid calorie-dense foods.
+We advise avoiding calorie-dense foods for good health and an active lifestyle.
 The best foods for medicine provide many nutrients while helping you manage your weight.
 It would be best if you only consumed these kinds of food in moderation, once in a while.
 Here are the reasons to avoid certain foods.

 Many nutritionists call white sugar “The White poison.”
 If consumed in more significant amounts, sugar can cause insulin resistance and can increase the risk of diabetes.
 It also increases caloric intake drastically.

-Foods deep-fried in hot oil are not only calorie-dense, but they also are nutritionally inadequate.
+Foods deep-fried in hot oil are not only calorie-dense but also nutritionally inadequate.
 We lose many nutrients when we cook food at a high temperature.
-It can create chemical compounds which may harm your health.
+In addition, it can create chemical compounds that may harm your health.

 Properties in food that improve your health